ioccc-src/winner/faq.md

 entry.
 For example [2001/anonymous](2001/anonymous/index.html) requires 32-bit
 ELF binaries.

-There are numerous example entries that require 32-bit binaries.
+There are a few example entries that require 32-bit binaries.
 We have tried to note these in both the respective Makefiles and index.html files but it is possible that some were missed.
 These entries are very likely in the [bugs.html](bugs.html) file and we welcome any help in making an alternate version